jeffersontavaresdm/logix/README.md

 ## English

 ### Overview
-Logix API is a modern RESTful API built with Kotlin and Spring Boot.
-It provides a robust backend solution with JPA support and OpenAPI documentation.
+API created to start the study of Kotlin with Spring using the REST architecture

 ### Technologies
 - Kotlin 1.9.25